soroshzzz26/15-puzzle-game-ai/README.md

 # 15 Puzzle Game AI

-this project is the 15 puzzle game solution with some artificial intelligence(DFS, A*,...) for AI course kharazmi university it also could helpful to any students that studying in this field so we decided to publish this project if you find a bug or you want to improve the code feel free and open PR.
+this project is the 15 puzzle game solution with some artificial intelligence algorithms(DFS, A*,...) for AI course kharazmi university it also could helpful to any students that studying in this field so we decided to publish this project if you find a bug or you want to improve the code feel free and open PR.